yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 ### Consistency guarantees

-Write requests arrive on different nodes at different times.
+Different data is observed because write requests arrive on different nodes at different times.

 Most replicated databases provide at least _eventual consistency_.
 The inconsistency is temporary, and eventually resolves itself (_convergence_).